Milton D. Purdy: Federal judicial service

 Purdy received a recess appointment from President Theodore Roosevelt on July 6, 1908, to a seat on the United States District Court for the District of Minnesota vacated by Judge William Lochren.
 He was nominated to the same position by President Roosevelt on December 8, 1908.
 His service terminated on March 3, 1909, after his nomination was not confirmed by the United States Senate.
 He received a second recess appointment from President William Howard Taft on March 6, 1909, to the same position, however, President Taft did not renominate him.
 His service terminated on May 1, 1909, due to his resignation.

 Later career

 Following his resignation from the federal bench, Purdy returned to private practice from 1909 to 1922.
 He again served with the United States Department of Justice from 1922 to 1924, as a special assistant to the Attorney General of the United States.
 He was Judge of the United States Court for China from 1924 to 1934.

 Political activity

 Between 1912 and 1916, Purdy was active in the Progressive political movement and was a national committee member of the Progressive Party.

 Final years and death

+After completing his 10 year term as Judge of the United States Court for China.
 Purdy remained in Shanghai, China, working for a finance company until 1936, when he retired.
 Purdy died on February 11, 1937, in Honolulu, Hawaii.